Bomb Threat - Code Yellow

 All bomb threats must be treated as a serious matter.
 To ensure the safety of the faculty, staff, students, and the general public, bomb threats must be considered real until proven otherwise.
 Remain calm, do not create panic and do not evacuate the building until told to do so by authorized personnel.

 All personnel should respond in the following manner:

-Report all bomb threats or suspected bombs immediately to the Medical Center Emergency Dispatch Center (716-9111).
+Report all bomb threats or suspected bombs immediately to the Medical Center Emergency Dispatch Center at 716-9111 on the main campus, or local law enforcement at 911 off the main campus.
 As soon as possible, a bomb threat checklist should be filled out by the person who handled the call.

 TELEPHONE BOMB THREAT

 - Remain calm and keep the caller talking as long as possible.

 - Do not transfer the call